SmokedSalmon/ssg-blog-test/dummyData/CMS/project-ocr-001.md

 Categories include:
 - Camera-man
 All-around towers, affordable. `Weapon is the iconic rubber plunger? (maybe leave it to the Heroic unit??)`
 **Melee:** attack with plunger, features animation of flushing enemy as final attack.
 Can be upgraded to a muscular unit.
-Attack one enemy at a time, with change to destroy enemy's ear-muff and sunglass.
+Attack one enemy at a time, with change to destroy enemy's ear-muff and sunglass
 **Ranged:** normal damage with high frequency.
 Attacks ground/air

 - Speaker-man